nitad54448/yappari-5-1/README.md

 Irreversible action removing one or more datasets and all related parameters from memory (by active one should understand “selected”).
 Datasets can be deleted also with the Key "Delete".

 ### Apply correction to active
 Apply a correction factor to the experimental Zr and Zi for all selected datasets.
 The impedance values will be multiplied with the factor you input here.
-Be careful: this may change the units.
-For conductivity multiplying with S/L will give resistivity (in Ohm cm or Ohm m) instead of Ohm.
+Be careful: this will change the units, it is actually its purpose.
+For ionic conductivity multiply with S/L will give resistivity (in Ohm cm or Ohm m, depending on what unit you used for the S/L correction factor) instead of Ohm.
 For reactions at electrode surface you need to multiply with the electrode surface to get Ohm cm^2 or Ohm m^2.
+The already calculated impedances will not be affected by this command.

 ### Simulate spectrum
 This option will calculate an impedance spectrum based on the model and the values of the parameters of the model, in the frequency range that are on Parameters page.
-It will create a new dataset (called "sim_", you can change its name, as for all datasets).
+It will create a new dataset (called "sim_" but you can change its name).

 ### Z-Hit active datasets
 This option will provide a Z-HIT simulation (which is a Hilbert transform of the phase into the real part of the impedance) for one or more datasets.
 The procedure, when and why to use it, is described [here](https://en.wikipedia.org/wiki/Z-HIT).
 In this implementation I am using the corrections including the 5th derivative of the phase as described in the link given previously.
 This is a procedure similar to the better known Kramers-Kronig test.

 ### DRT active datasets
 This performs a calculation of Distribution of Relaxation Times for one or more datasets for the case of serial RC circuits.
-The methods used and theory is detailed [here](https://github.com/nitad54448/yappari-5-1/blob/main/help/theory.md).
+The methods used and theory is detailed [here](https://github.com/nitad54448/yappari-5-1/blob/main/docs/theory.md).

 Data should be acquired with log spacing and with a decent number of points per decade (otherwise you may try to rearrange data with the command _spline>>number_ if you want a total _number_ interpolated datapoints scaled in log space).
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.